Adolfo Rossi: Early life

 Adolfo Rossi was born on 30 September 1857, in the hamlet of Valdentro di Lendinara in the province of Rovigo, Veneto, in northern Italy, to Giuseppe Rossi and Filomena Malin.
 He began his education at the local Ginnasio, and later attended the Liceo di Rovigo.
 However, due to the sudden death of his father, he was forced to leave school before graduating.
 His first job was at the Lendinara Post Office, where he came under the mentorship of Alberto Mario – a journalist and an early supporter of Italian unification (Risorgimento) who was deeply influenced by the ideas of Giuseppe Mazzini and a close ally of Giuseppe Garibaldi –, who encouraged him to continue his education.

-An aspiring writer, he published a novel on "the condition of young elementary schoolmistresses" in Bacchiglione, a journal based in Padua.
+As a young and aspring writer, he published a novel on "the condition of young elementary schoolmistresses" in Bacchiglione, a journal based in Padua.
 With the help of Mario, he also succeeded in publishing several novellas in Vita Nuova, a Milanese publication edited by Arcangelo Ghisleri.
 (Note: One of these novellas, Lo zingaro (The Gypsy), appeared in the appendix of the first issue of Il Progresso Italo-Americano on 13 December 1880.)
 In 1879, he founded a bimonthly family magazine titled Il Grillo del focolare (The Cricket in the Fireplace).

 In the summer of 1879, Rossi left for America almost in secret, seeking adventure and without knowing a word of English.
 Later, in his book Un italiano in America, he described why he escaped the prospect of a tedious life in a provincial town and his reasons to move to America:

 No, I won't continue to vegetate here, I thought.
 The world is big, there is America, and New York is a vast metropolis.
 I will go there, study those famous Americans, learn English.
 In the beginning, I will work with my hands, but in the country of activity and above all, liberty, I will learn better to understand life and men, and one day I will return to Italy rich at least in experience.
 Then it will be easier to dedicate myself completely to journalism.